 Bonus #2: Dog Gone Smart – The Original Dirty Dog Shammy Towel

 If you forgot to put on a winter coat before your dog plays in the snow and they come home wet and soggy, this super-absorbent microfiber shammy dog towel will have them dry in no time.
 It's 13 inches wide and 31 inches long, giving you plenty of surface area to work with.
-It's machine washable; just hang it up to dry.
+It's machine-washable; just hang it up to dry.
 If your dog gets wet from cold water, sleet, or snow, you can help prevent hypothermia by drying them with this highly effective towel.
+Choose from gray or brown.